Recognised as one of the world’s leading wildlife artists, Pip has an international reputation for his oil paintings of big cats and African game.

 Teaching Art Ltd have also filmed Pip at Marwell Zoological Park for a tutorial DVD in 2003, (shown several times on mainstream daytime television in 2012) and a further tutorial DVD was made in 2013, which was filmed on location at Yorkshire Wildlife Park.

 Pip has organized and led nearly thirty safaris for wildlife artists and photographers to the remote game reserves of Northern Botswana, North and South Tanzania and Kenya.

-Over seventy of Pip's paintings have been successfully sold by major international auction houses in the UK and overseas, including the USA.
-In 2008, his painting ‘Flight of the Zebra’ sold for a record £29,300.00 ($57,985.00) at Christies of London and more recently in 2014 he founded the charity ‘WildSave’.
+Over one hundred of Pip’s paintings have been successfully auctioned by major national and international auction houses such as Christies and Sothebys, both in the UK and overseas.
+In May 2008, his painting ‘Flight Of The Zebras’ sold for a record £29,300.00 ($57,985.00) at Christies of London.

 Pip has held numerous solo exhibition in UK galleries, for example - Colomb Art Gallery, Marylebone; Omell Galleries Ascot; Tallantyre Gallery, Morpeth and Trew Art Gallery in Claygate.
 His 2013 and 2014 solo exhibitions at the Haddon Galleries, Torquay and The Frame Gallery in Odiham both produced record six-figure sales and more recently in 2015, his oil painting ‘Leap of Faith’ was sold to a private buyer for £80,000.00 ($123,200.00)